astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

    :scale: 50 %
    :align: center

-   **Figure 8:** Terminal scene in training phase.
+   **Figure 8:** The terminal in training phase.

-Few things needs to be considered in order to clarify the results:
+Few things need to be considered in order to clarify the results:

 -  The initial learning rate by the **Adam optimizer** has been set to a small number.
-By setting that to a larger number, the speech of accuracy increasing could go higher.
+By setting that to a larger number, the speed of increasing the accuracy could go higher.However, this is not always the case.
 We deliberately set that to a small number to be able to track the procedure easier.
 -  The **histogram summaries** are saved per each epoch and not per step.
-Since the generation of histogram summaries are very time-consuming, there are only generated per epoch of training.
+Since the generation of histogram summaries is very time-consuming, there are only generated per epoch of training.
--  While the training is under process, per each epoch an evaluation will be performed over the whole test set.
+-  While the training is under process, per each epoch, an evaluation will be performed over the whole test set.
 If the test set is too big, isolated evaluation is recommended in order to avoid the memory exhaustion issue.